infvarun/AuditFullStack/replit.md

 ## Overview

-This is a full-stack audit data collection application built with React + TypeScript frontend and Express.js backend.
-The application provides a wizard-based interface for setting up audit data collection processes, managing tool connectors, and generating audit reports.
-It uses a PostgreSQL database with Drizzle ORM for data management and includes a comprehensive UI component system built with shadcn/ui.
+This is a full-stack audit data collection application designed to streamline and automate audit processes.
+It features a wizard-based interface for setting up audit data collection, managing tool connectors, and generating audit reports.
+The application aims to provide a comprehensive solution for managing complex audit workflows, from initial setup to final report generation, leveraging AI for intelligent question analysis and agent execution for data collection.

 ## User Preferences